greenelab/phenoplier/tests/README.md

 ## Run

 These are the instructions to run the unit tests.
-It is assumed that you already followed the steps to setup the environment and download the needed data, and that your `PYTHONPATH` and `PHENOPLIER_ROOT_DIR` variables are adjusted appropriately.
+It is assumed that you already followed the steps to set up the environment and download the needed data, and that your `PYTHONPATH` and `PHENOPLIER_ROOT_DIR` variables are adjusted appropriately.

 Execute these commands to run the unit tests: